kevinolega/callcentertrainingtips/_posts/2021-03-22-2daysweek-plan.md

 It may take you an 1-2 hours working on the exercises.

 You're free to do more if you're capable of doing so.

+You'll finish in fourteen weeks if you follow this plan.

 Here's what your schedule will look like.